 8. Don't Jump To Conclusions

-After an accident, it can be tempting to apologize or try to place blame for what occurred.
+After a car accident in CA, it can be tempting to apologize or try to place blame for what occurred.
 Resist the urge.
-Any statements you make may be used against you later and damage your legal claim.
+According to our Rancho Cucamonga personal injury lawyer, any statements you make may be used against you later and damage your legal claim.

 9. Seek Immediate Medical Attention